 4th Night Free

 The IHG Rewards Club Premier Credit Card comes with the 4th Night Free Benefit.
 Basically, when using points to book a standard room award night, the 4th night will cost 0 points.
 For example, if the Kimpton Seafire costs 70,000 points per night.
 The total cost would be only 210,000 points saving 70,000 points.
-The 4th-night free credit card perk is certainly a fantastic travel hack within itself but it gets even better.
+The 4th-night free credit card perk is certainly a fantastic basic travel strategy within itself but it gets even better.

 Maximize 4th Night Free